Odell Thurman

-Odell Lamar Thurman (born July 9, 1983) is a former American football linebacker.
-He was drafted by the Cincinnati Bengals in the second round of the 2005 NFL Draft.
-He played college football at Georgia.
+Odell Lamar Thurman (born July 9, 1983) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Cincinnati Bengals in the second round of the 2005 NFL draft.

-Early years
+Early life

 Odell Thurman attended Jasper County High School in Monticello, Georgia.
 While there, he was a Macon Telegraph first-team All-Purpose All-State selection at both linebacker and fullback, and won Class AA honorable mention All-State honors from the Atlanta Journal-Constitution, and was invited to play in the 2001 Georgia-Florida all-star game.
 As a senior, he rushed for 1,187 yards and recorded 153 tackles.
 His high school football coach was Steve Patterson.

 College career

 Odell Thurman played two years and 23 games at the University of Georgia where he was named an All-SEC player.
 Thurman was also a semi-finalist for the 2004 Dick Butkus Award.
 He entered the NFL draft after his junior season.
-The signature play of his career at Georgia came in a 26-7 win over Auburn in 2003.
-With Georgia leading 19-0, Auburn drove down to the Georgia 2 early in the fourth quarter.
+The signature play of his career at Georgia came in a 26–7 win over Auburn in 2003.
+With Georgia leading 19–0, Auburn drove down to the Georgia 2 early in the fourth quarter.
 On third and goal, Auburn quarterback Jason Campbell threw a pass, which was deflected and intercepted by Thurman.
 He returned it 99 yards for a touchdown.

 Professional career

 Cincinnati Bengals

-Thurman was selected 48th overall in the second round of the 2005 NFL Draft and his excellent initial play on the field made him an instant candidate for the NFL Defensive Rookie of the Year Award.
+Thurman was selected 48th overall in the second round of the 2005 NFL draft.
+As a rookie, Thurman logged 148 tackles.
+1.5 sacks, 5 interceptions, and 4 forced fumbles.
+This made him an instant candidate for the NFL Defensive Rookie of the Year Award.
 Ultimately, San Diego Chargers linebacker Shawne Merriman won the award.

-Thurman was suspended for two seasons with the Bengals for violating the league's substance abuse policy.
+In 2006, substance problems surfaced for Thurman.
+He was suspended for two seasons with the Bengals for violating the league's substance abuse policy.
 He was released from the Bengals before the start of the 2008 season.